Office for Safeguarding National Security: Headquarters

-Legal authority
+Functions

+The OSNS is a part of, and funded by, the Central People's Government (State Council) of China and is not subject to Hong Kong jurisdiction.
+It is officially under the list of agencies that are dispatched by the Central Committee of the Chinese Communist Party.
+It is entirely staffed by mainland officials.

 For the office to be allowed to exercise its jurisdiction on a case, either the office itself or the Government of Hong Kong needs to request approval from the Central People's Government (CPG).
 Statutorily, the office is only to be granted jurisdiction in cases of complexity due to the presence of foreign or external elements, inability of the regional government to enforce the law, or a major and imminent threat to national security.
 However, the structuring of the approval process effectively means that the CPG can, since it also administers the OSNS, grant its organ jurisdiction at its own discretion, without legal interference from Hong Kong regional authorities.
 The Hong Kong Secretary for Justice has stated that a suspect's right to engage a lawyer registered to practice in Hong Kong, but not in mainland China, will be determined through the application of mainland law.

 When the OSNS has been granted jurisdiction to investigate a case, the Supreme People's Procuratorate decides which body prosecutes the case, and the Supreme People's Court decides which court is to adjudicate it.
 In these cases, procedural matters are governed by PRC law, including the Chinese Criminal Procedure Law.
 This leads to a lack of judicial independence, the absence of the right to remain silent, the possibility of incommunicado detention, and significant restriction of the right to counsel.